 The Provost’s Faculty Forum is a Fall program that provides an opportunity for full-time faculty members across the university to gather for conversations about innovative teaching.
 Each forum will occur over lunch in the Green Room of the McMullen-Connally Faculty Center.
 Each conversation will open with brief remarks from a faculty colleague.
 The cost of lunch is covered by the Provost’s Office.

 Because of space limitations, registration is required.
 We will be maintaining a waitlist for each forum.
 If you find you are unable to attend a forum for which you have registered, please cancel your reservation so that a colleague has opportunity to attend.

-The theme for the Fall 2018 Provost's Faculty Forum is "Integrating Teaching and Research."
+The theme for the Fall 2019 Provost's Faculty Forum is "Education for Global Engagement."

 This forum will focus on strategies to create a meaningful and rewarding co-teaching experience on campus and on study abroad programs.
 Tiffany Hogue will share her approaches to course session planning to spark conversation about how to be effective and efficient, too, in these unique courses.